-They were rewarded for their wait in the rain when Lincoln shook a few hands,bussed some little ones on the cheek, then ducked into carriages with his wife, three sons, and entourage to cross the Allegheny River.
-The carriages passed into Pittsburgh on the circa-1859 John Roebling suspension bridge at the site of today's Roberto Clemente bridge at Sixth Street.
+They were rewarded for their wait in the rain when Lincoln shook a few hands, bussed some little ones on their cheeks, then ducked into carriages with his wife Mary, three sons, and entourage to cross the Allegheny River.
+The Lincoln carriages passed into Pittsburgh on the circa-1859 John Roebling suspension bridge, at the site of today's Roberto Clemente bridge at Sixth Street.

-The military was called in for crowd control outside the Mon House, as people were "eagerly pressing about the Smithfield entrance."
+The military was called in for crowd control outside the Monongahela House since people were "eagerly pressing about the Smithfield entrance."
 Even though the weather was miserable and the hour late, the people of Pittsburgh demanded to hear Abe speak.
-Standing on a chair outside an upstairs parlor in the Monongahela House lobby so he could be heard by the crowd below, the weary President-Elect limited himself to a few wry but optimistic remarks before retiring for the evening:
+Standing on a chair outside an upstairs parlor in the Mon House lobby so he could be heard by the crowd below, the weary President-Elect limited himself to a few wry but optimistic remarks before retiring for the evening:

 |1889 image of Monongahela House exterior from eastern side of Smithfield Bridge|

 I have great regard for Allegheny County, it is “the banner county of the Union,” and rolled up an immense majority for what I, at least, consider a good cause.
 By mere accident, and not through any merit of mine, it happened that I was the representative of that cause, and I acknowledge with all sincerity the high honor you have conferred on me.
 I could not help thinking, my friends, as I traveled in the rain through your crowded streets, on my way here, that if all that [those] people were in favor of the Union, it can certainly be in no great danger---it will be preserved.He slept that night in the hotel's Prince of Wales room, which would in later years be referred to as the Lincoln Bedroom.

 |Staging of period bedroom with Mon House furniture, photo courtesy Heinz History Center|